rippsam/Bug-Tickets/Bugs/Mobile_Bug_ESPN_MyNews.md

 ---

 ### Expected Behavior
-Should have a basketball image paired with the article title
+A basketball image is paired with the article title

 ---